 Over half of all working Americans, including those who make between $50,000 and $100,000 a year, live paycheck to paycheck.

-If you need a couple of extra hundred dollars before you get paid and are thinking about taking out a cash advance, here are 8 of the best apps right now.
+If you need a couple of extra hundred dollars before getting paid and are thinking about taking out a cash advance, we have you covered.

 With millions of people struggling to keep up with their bills, going into debt isn’t exactly uncommon.
 That’s why many people consider short-term options like installment or payday loans to keep afloat financially.

 But as technology continues to evolve and many financial services become digital, these high-interest, short-term loans aren’t the only solution to financial hardship.
 Instead, cash advance apps serve as a temporary, immediate financial solution for those who need a little extra help keeping up with the bills.

 If you’ve found yourself in a tight spot financially, these are some of your best options right now:

 Established in 2019, Brigit is a fast-growing company that offers cash advances to eligible individuals.
 On Brigit’s BBB page (here), it has a B rating with 1.57/5 stars and 8 customer reviews.
 However, the app has 4.5/5 on Google Play with 52,000+ reviews.
 It also has 4.8/5 on the Apple App Store with 140,000+ reviews.

 - Up to $250 in cash advance (funds available within 1 business day)